-- 9. An urgent and concerted action by all stakeholders is needed with Member States at the forefront of efforts to increase the current levels of total funding and increase investments in research and development of new tools. - 10.
+- 9. An urgent and concerted action by all stakeholders is needed with Member States at the forefront of efforts to increase the current levels of total funding20 and increase investments in research and development of new tools. - 10.
 Member States should focus on the following priority actions: - (a) The urgent closing of gaps in the coverage of existing tools for the prevention, diagnosis and treatment of malaria cases and prevention of deaths by promoting efficiency in supply chains, community participation and ownership. - (b) Focused strengthening of district-level capacity for malaria surveillance. - (c) Greater domestic resource investment and funding for malaria control and elimination, taking into consideration the malaria programme review recommendations as a component of broader health system development. - 11.
-The Regional Committee is requested to take note of this progress report.
+The Regional Committee took note of the progress report.